Neoteroi/BlackSheep-Docs/docs/remotes.md

 | X-Forwarded-Host  | Used to identify the original host requested by the client in the Host HTTP request header                                   |
 | X-Forwarded-Proto | Used to identify the protocol (HTTP or HTTPS) that a client used to connect to your proxy or load balancer.                  |

-BlackSheep provides a `XForwardedHeadersMiddleware` class to handle these headers, providing:
+BlackSheep provides an `XForwardedHeadersMiddleware` class to handle these headers, providing:

 * optional validation of trusted hosts
-* optional validation of proxies cound and IP addresses by known IPs or known networks
+* optional validation of proxies count and IP addresses by known IPs or known networks

 To configure a BlackSheep web application to handle `X-Forwarded` headers and